vishalbalaji/express-api-starter-ts/docs/db-base.md

 In addition to these, 3 more variables are configured based on the above variables to form connection strings for each db.
 It is done so with the help of [dotenv-expand](https://www.npmjs.com/package/dotenv-expand), so updating the above mentioned variables should automatically update the connection strings when running the API.

+> NOTE: `DB_USERNAME` is irrelevant for the `mysql` service as it requires the user to have root permissions and any newly created user won't.
+It is much simpler to just use the `root` user to access the DB and hence it is configured to just do so by default..

 ## Volume Management

 The data of each DB is persisted using docker volumes, called `postgres-data`, `mysql-data` and `mongo-data` that map to the actual data directories within the containers.
 A new docker volume will be created for each DB config.